-Before starting off let me tell you what all we are going to cover in this article and what all you will accomplish in the end.
+Before starting off let me tell you what we are going to cover in this article and what all you will accomplish in the end.

 We’re going to start off with the basics first.
-From the basic elements and code that you want to learn and from where, till the more professional courses you should take in order to build a fortress on top of the fundamental base or the knowledge that you learnt in the initial modules.
+From the basic elements and code that you want to learn and from where, till the more professional courses you should take in order to build a fortress on top of the fundamental base or the knowledge that you learned in the initial modules.

-Of course I’ll not be talking about how each and everything functions in a detailed way rather I would guide you as to where you can go looking for that piece of information and what next you should cover.
+Of course, I’ll not be talking about how each and everything functions in a detailed way rather I would guide you as to where you can go looking for that piece of information and what next you should cover.

 Please note that this article is on the content developed and marketed by Pluralsight.

 For anything to happen you should first have a hands-on experience of the fundamental building block of a webpage or a website.
 By fundamental, I mean that without getting to know (and implementing) these concepts you wouldn’t be able to build a web page.